ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 For each encrypted component, the decryption process is:

 1. Read SIV from input (16 bytes)
-2. Create keystream_hasher by cloning base_keystream_hasher and updating with SIV
+2. Create `keystream_hasher` by cloning `base_keystream_hasher` and updating with SIV
 3. Read encrypted component data (length determined from encoding)
 4. Generate keystream and decrypt component
 5. Remove padding to recover plaintext
-6. Update components_hasher with plaintext
+6. Update `components_hasher` with plaintext
-7. Generate expected SIV from components_hasher
+7. Generate expected SIV from `components_hasher`
 8. Compare expected SIV with received SIV (constant-time)
-9. If mismatch, return error
+9. If mismatch, return `error`

-Authentication is critical: any modification to the encrypted data will cause the SIV comparison to fail.
+Any teampering with the encrypted data will cause the SIV comparison to fail.

 ## Padding and Encoding

-Each encrypted component (SIV || ciphertext) is padded to make its length a multiple of 3 bytes, enabling clean base64 encoding without padding characters.
+Each encrypted component `(SIV || ciphertext)` is padded to make its length a multiple of 3 bytes, enabling clean base64 encoding without padding characters.